 Many of the challenges faced by people living in the most deprived communities are associated in some way with social isolation.
 So we design and deliver projects that encourage cooperation and enable people to learn alongside each other in their local community.
 Through our projects we aim to help people to get further by working together.

 Local Women Local Enterprise

 Local Women Local Enterprise has developed a reputation as a uniquely accessible learning and development programme that helps women who face barriers to mainstream employment to begin their journey towards financial independence.
 The project was launched by The Millin Charity in 2014, following a successful 2 year pilot and consultation with hundreds of local women.

 Women’s Trading Collective

-In April 2017 The Millin Charity launched the Women’s Trading Collective, an innovative, 3 year project funded through Big Lottery Reaching Communities and Newcastle Fund.
-As members of the collective, women can gain the full range of services available through Local Women Local Enterprise, whilst embedding and developing their knowledge through volunteering to set up and grow a women-led community enterprise which will become a self-sustaining legacy for local community in the West End of Newcastle.
+In April 2017 The Millin Charity launched the Women’s Trading Collective, an innovative, 3 year action-learning project funded through Big Lottery Reaching Communities and Newcastle Fund.
+As members of the collective, women can gain accredited learning and development opportunities Local Women Local Enterprise, whilst embedding and developing their knowledge through volunteering to set up and grow a women-led community enterprise which will become a self-sustaining legacy for local community in the West End of Newcastle.